 On June 15, 2012, the US Department of Homeland Security (DHS) announced the creation of the Deferred Action for Childhood Arrivals (DACA) program, which granted temporary permission to stay to certain undocumented youth who came to the United State as children.
 However, on September 5, 2017, the Trump Administration announced that it would end the DACA program.
-NACAC opposes the decision to rescind DACA, and encourages Members of Congress continue to attempt to negotiate a solution for these students and individuals.
+NACAC opposed the decision to rescind DACA, and encouraged members of Congress continue to attempt to negotiate a solution for these students and individuals.

 Several lawsuits have been filed in relation to the announced rescission of the DACA program, which were combined in to one case.
 In June 2020, the Supreme Court ruled that the Trump Administration did not follow the proper procedures for ending the program; it did not rule on the lawfulness of ending the program.
-Consequently, DACA recipients no longer face the prospect of deportation.
-However, the Administration may take additional steps to end the program and the DACA program faces other legal challenges.
-Its future remains in question.
+Consequently, DACA recipients no longer faced the prospect of deportation.

 NACAC encourages you to speak with an immigration attorney or a Board of Immigration Appeals–accredited representative if you are working with a student or group of students who may be undocumented and concerned about their future.